Responsible Sourcing

 Commodity Supply Chain Monitoring and Management

-At JBS, we recognize our role as a value-chain leader starts with making sure our raw materials are sourced responsibly.
+We recognize our role as a value-chain leader starts with making sure our raw materials are sourced responsibly.
 In doing so, we can influence our entire value chain, from supplier adoption of best practices to the final quality of our products.

 We work to establish relationships with our suppliers that are based on partnership and encourage the implementation of initiatives that improve their governance and practices.
 Guided by our Global Code of Conduct for Business Associates, we maintain an open dialogue with our suppliers on issues involving respect for the environment, human rights, and national and local labor laws.
 Through this code, we strive to ensure that our suppliers are compliant with applicable laws and regulations.